Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

 In addition, we have

-which confirms the lower bound in \eref{eq:iidBDeps}.
-Here $(a)$ follows from \eref{eq:hatzetaiid}, and $(b)$ follows from the assumption $\delta\leq 1/2$.
+which confirms the lower bound in \eref{eq:iidBDeps} of the Methods section.
+Here $(a)$ follows from \eref{eq:hatzetaiid} in the Methods section, and $(b)$ follows from the assumption $\delta\leq 1/2$.
 To prove $(c)$, we shall consider two cases depending on the value of $\lfloor\nu s N\rfloor$. \begin{enumerate} \item[1.] $\lfloor\nu s N\rfloor=0$.
 In this case we have

 which confirms $(c)$ in \eref{eq:barepsilonLB}.

 \item[2.] $\lfloor\nu s N\rfloor\geq1$.
 In this case we have $B_{N,\lfloor\nu s N\rfloor}\!\left(\lfloor\nu s N\rfloor/N\right)>1/2$ by \lref{lem:Bnk1-k/n>1/2} below.
 Since $B_{N,\lfloor\nu s N\rfloor}(\nu\epsilon)$ is continuous in $\epsilon$, there exists a number $\epsilon> \lfloor\nu s N\rfloor/(\nu N)$ such that $B_{N,\lfloor\nu s N\rfloor}(\nu\epsilon) >1/2$.
 This fact confirms $(c)$ in \eref{eq:barepsilonLB} again. \end{enumerate} In conclusion, the inequality $(c)$ in \eref{eq:barepsilonLB} holds, which completes the proof of Proposition \ref{prop:Boundepsiid}. \end{proof}